sslotsky/violet-paginator-docs/updating_items.md

 We intend for the `updateAsync` action to be your one-stop-shop for inline updates.
 This action executes the following operations:

-1. Calls `updateItem` to merge the properties from the `data` argument.
+1. Call `updateItem` to merge the properties from the `data` argument.
 This will normally be the same data you submit to the server, but can really be anything you want.
-2. Calls `updatingItem` to indicate that the item is waiting for an update from the server.
+2. Call `updatingItem` to indicate that the item is waiting for an update from the server.
 3. Call the `update` promise, provided as the last argument to `updateAsync`.
 4. If the `update` promise succeeds, call `updateItem` again using the resolved data.
 5. If the `update` promise fails, use `resetItem` to revert the item to its previous state.
 Then dispatch `itemError` to indicate that the item failed to update.